IoanaHustiu/Efficient_path_planning/README.md

 # Efficient_path_planning

+Overview:
+This repository implements a path-planning and task assignment algorithm for very large multi-robot systems that should fulfill a global Boolean specification.

 For all the simulation, the initial positions of the robots and the environment are randomly generated.

 1) Execute main.m to run the primary path planning demonstration.